ajbacon/CV/README.md

 </div>

-I’ve recently completed the Makers Academy bootcamp after switching from a successful career in Aerospace Engineering to pursue a career in Software Engineering.
-I’m passionate about innovation and technology, which first led me into a career in Aerospace, however I knew that I wanted to move into a career that enabled me to be at the forefront of digital technology.
+I’m a Software Engineer focused on full-stack web development, having recently completed the intensive Makers Academy software engineering course.
+As a former senior engineer in the aerospace industry, I come with vast experience in leading teams of engineers through all stages of the development lifecycle, and so I know what it takes to achieve world-class delivery.

-As a former Senior Systems engineer, I have extensive experience in leading teams of engineers in the design, analysis and testing of complex satellite structures.
-I have a methodical, analytical mindset, as well as solid coding processes acquired through Makers, and look forward to being part of a dynamic, agile team, solving new challenges and building innovative digital technology.
+I have a methodical and analytical mindset, and a thirst for solving complex problems.
+Through Makers I have acquired the ability to code with industry best practices and I now look forward to being part of a dynamic and agile team, working on new challenges and building innovative digital technology.

 ## Tech Skills: